- The Champions superhero Tabletop RPG had "Duplication" as a possible super power.

 - Dungeons & Dragons: Zig-zagged across editions, with 3.5e providing the most options for accomplishing it.

-Dungeons & Dragons 3.5 edition has the Fission psionic power and the Body Outside Body spell, both of which let you clone yourself.
-An incantatrix can use the latter to produce a hundred or more clones that last all day, and apart from a bit of feedback damage if they die, they are completely expendable.
+- The Fission psionic power and the Body Outside Body spell both let you clone yourself.
+Through Loophole Abuse, the incantatrix Prestige Class can use the latter to produce a hundred or more clones that last all day, and apart from a bit of feedback damage if they die, they are completely expendable.